vinar/SalesforceStyleGuide/ApexStyleGuide.md

 <a name="indentation"></a>
 ### Indentation
 All blocks of code should be indented with 4 spaces.
-Spaces, not tabs, to ensure that it looks the same on everyone's screen and doesn't waste horizontal space.
+Spaces, not tabs, to ensure that it looks the same on everyone's screen.

 <a name="comments"></a>
 ### Comments